tjunghans/lectures/fe-testing/articles/unit-test.md

 **...easy too understand**.
 A unit test suite (collection of unit tests) should act as a documentation for the class being tested and easy to understand.

+## When to write unit tests
+- Write tests for a function before implementing it (tdd).
+- Write tests before refactoring a function.
+Refactoring is a lot easier when there are tests to back you up.
+Writing tests can be hard when dealing with old code or code that wasn't written in a testable way.

+## Tipps when testing frontend
+- Keep things small and granular.
+This goes for functions/methods and tests.
+- Limit DOM access in your unit tests.
+DOM access is relatively slow and modifying html is a pain.
+- Avoid fixtures.
+They are a pain.
+- Don't test code that has already been tested.
+Don't test `$.ajax` or `$('button').on('click')` .
+This goes for any popular library, not just jQuery.
+If you are using a third party that doesn't have tests, well - then you maybe souldn't be using it.

 ##Unit test structure
 Divide a unit test into three blocks to improve readability:
 1. Setup